phglab/ARGDIT/README.md

 # ARGDIT
 ## Overview
 The Antimicrobial Resistance Gene Data Integration Toolkit (ARGDIT) consists of two main tools and three utilities for users to perform data validation and integration on antimicrobial resistance gene (ARG) databases.
-Basically it allows users to validate an ARG database against the coding sequence/protein information from NCBI databases, and to merge multiple validated databases into a single ARG database.
+Basically it allows users to validate an ARG database against the coding sequence/protein information from NCBI databases [1], and to merge multiple validated databases into a single ARG database.
 It also supports re-annotating the output ARG sequences with NCBI sequence information, as well as predicting their ARG ontology class adopted from an existing ARG database (called schema database).

 ## Main tools
 * ARG database validation tool (check_arg_db.py)